ackerman78/data-science-portfolio-5/README.md

 2. [CARDISYS - Heart Disease Prediction System](https://github.com/jamaltariqcheema/data-science-portfolio/tree/master/CARDISYS%20-%20Heart%20Disease%20Prediction%20System) - An online web service that will predict your chance of having heart attack using machine learning.
 The front-end is developed using HTML, CSS, JavaScript, jQuery and Bootstrap, and back-end is developed using PHP, Python and MySQL(database).

+3. [DataCamp Projects](https://github.com/jamaltariqcheema/data-science-portfolio/tree/master/DataCamp) - Data Science and Machine Learning projects that I either completed separatedly or as a part of DataCamp career track.

 ### Education

 #### Formal Education